-After Sapling activation, Zcash uses zk-SNARKs with the Groth16 proving system described in [BGM2017], which is a modification of the system in [Groth2016].
+After Sapling activation, Zcash uses zk-SNARK with the Groth16 proving system described in [BGM2017], which is a modification of the system in [Groth2016].
 An independent security proof of this system and its setup is given in [Maller2018].

-Groth16 zk-SNARK proofs are used in transaction version 4 and later (§ 7.1 'Transaction Encoding and Consensus' on p.
-85), both in Sprout JoinSplit descriptions and in Sapling Spend descriptions and Output descriptions.
+These zk-SNARK are used in transaction version 4 and later (§ 7.1 'Encoding of Transactions' on p.
+84) for proofs both in Sprout JoinSplit descriptions, and in Sapling Spend descriptions and Output descriptions.
 They are generated by the bellman library [Bowe-bellman].